2capper/Nest/replit.md

 # Tournament Management System

 ## Overview
-This is a full-stack tournament management system designed for the Forest Glade Falcons baseball organization.
-Its primary purpose is to provide real-time tournament management capabilities, including team registration, game scheduling, score tracking, standings calculation, and playoff bracket management.
-The system aims to streamline the complexities of running baseball tournaments, offering an intuitive platform for organizers and participants.
+This is a multi-organization tournament management system that enables multiple baseball organizations to manage their tournaments on a single platform.
+The system provides real-time tournament management capabilities including team registration, game scheduling, score tracking, standings calculation, and playoff bracket management.
+Each organization has its own branded pages and shareable URLs, while maintaining centralized administrative capabilities.
+The system streamlines the complexities of running baseball tournaments for multiple organizations simultaneously.

 ## User Preferences
 Preferred communication style: Simple, everyday language.